Fermions, quantum gravity and holography in two dimensions: Summary and Conclusion

 \section{Summary and Conclusion}

-We have shown that the back reaction of KD fermions on a two dimensional quantum geometry with the topology of a disk is such as to suppress local curvature fluctuations.
+We have shown that the back reaction of KD fermions on a two-dimensional quantum geometry with the topology of a disk is such as to suppress local curvature fluctuations.
 Indeed, for $N\to\infty$ limit, we find the lattice geometries approach that of a regular tessellation of hyperbolic space - in the limit a classical space with constant negative curvature.
 Furthermore, in this limit, the boundary correlation functions exhibit a holographic property falling off as powers of the boundary distance.
 Remarkably the dependence of this power on bulk fermion mass matches quite closely the continuum prediction.

 However, if the number of fields is held fixed, we have provided evidence that fluctuations of the geometry reemerge in the thermodynamic limit both for massive and massless fields.
-For massive fermions the boundary correlators no longer fit a simple power law and we infer that bulk gravity effects destroy holography.
-This is not too surprising -- as we have shown, integrating out massive fields produces local operators such as $R^2$ which are irrelevant at long distances leading to a geometry which differs drastically from a classical hyperbolic space.
-In this background the boundary correlators no longer show a simple power law behavior.
-The case of massless fermions is more subtle -- in this case non-local operators can arise in the gravity action.
+For massive fermions the boundary correlators, while the correlation is relatively long-ranged, no longer fit a simple power law.
+We tentatively conclude that in this regime the model no longer exhibits a holographic phase.
+This is not too surprising -- as we have shown, integrating out massive fields produces local operators such as $R^2$ which are irrelevant at long distances.
+The path integral is then dominated by metrics that differ drastically from classical hyperbolic space.

+The case of massless fermions is more subtle -- in this case, non-local operators can arise in the gravity action.
 For example the Polyakov action can be generated~\cite{DISTLER1989509,Mertens:2020hbs}

 where $\Box$ is the covariant Laplacian and $R$ the Ricci scalar.
 In the continuum we can fix the conformal gauge $g=e^{2b\phi}\hat{g}$ and obtain the well known Liouville action \cite{DISTLER1989509}: